barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,uboot-environment.rst

 =========================

-This driver provides a unified device exposing U-Boot environment varaible data, sans the low-level parts.
+This driver provides a unified device exposing U-Boot environment variable data, sans the low-level parts.
 Resulting device is intended to be used with corresponding filesystem driver to expose environment data as a filesystem.